zakenaio/ci2023dfs-p1-site-main/README.md

 ### Sections
 --------------------------------------------------------------------------------
 Every section got its own background colour for an easy overview.
-Rounded borders on content sections with a slight shadow do make it stand a bit more without being distracting from the the content.

 Dividing each section with a parallaxed image to make sure every section got its on spotlight.
 There should be no doubt to where you are on the site.
 A nod back to the choice of different colors.